-Students will receive the required education to become eligible to take the ServSafe Examination as part of the NTR130 Food Operations course.
+Students will receive the required education to become eligible to take the ServSafe Manager Examination as part of the NTR130 Food Operations course.
 Student exams will be submitted to the National Restaurant Association (NRA) for grading.
-Certificates for students that pass the exam will be mailed to the Program Coordinator and provided to each student that has successfully completed the exam.
+Certificates for students that pass the exam will be sent to the Program Coordinator or instructor and provided to each student that has successfully completed the exam.
+Students may also access certificates directly from the National Restaurant Association's website.